Did you know that 1 in 3 adult Americans is at high risk for diabetes?

 How do I get started?

-For more information, to participate in the program, or to suggest a location contact Ilia Owens, Community Wellness Director.
-You can also fill out the YMCA’s Diabetes Prevention Program intake form and Ilia will be in touch with you.
+For more information, to participate in the program, or to suggest a location contact Mollie Roe.
+You can also fill out the YMCA’s Diabetes Prevention Program intake form and Mollie will be in touch with you.